YonmaNBehalf/snowflake/README.md

 This will put a static version of the site in `out/`.

 ### Deploying
-We use Github IO, Everything going to 'Master' branch will be deployed
+We use Github IO, Everything going to 'master' branch will be deployed

 ### Tests